-You know how they say great minds think a like?
+You know how they say great minds think alike?
 When it comes to writing college application essays and personal statements, no statement is more true.
-According to the Common App, college applicants either chose to write about an accomplishment that sparked personal growth (24 percent) or selected a topic of their choice (22 percent).
+According to the Common App, college applicants either chose to write about an accomplishment that sparked personal growth (24%) or selected a topic of their choice (22%).
 You can choose to follow the crowd in select the most popular essay topics, or you can be a little more obscure.
-The important thing for you to know is that you have options.
-Check out
+The important thing for you to know is that you have options!

 Your college essay and personal statement is an opportunity for you to shape your own narrative for the college admissions team.
 You want to write about a topic that is authentically you, honest, and entertaining.
 (You do want to stand out in your essay!)

 Part of writing a good college essay is becoming familiar with the prompts.
 Check out the most common essay topics below.

 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 You want to select this option if you are connected to something that you would feel lost if you didn’t have it in your life.
 For instance, you might have a cultural or ethnic identity that drives your world view, outward expressions, and even academic interests.
 Or maybe you’re into a hobby or subculture like gaming or cosplay that fuels your confidence and connection to the world.
 If you feel strongly about it, write about it!

 2. The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?